Anton Agius: Awards and accolades

 Agius was awarded several prizes and honours, some of which are shown in the table below.

 Death

 Agius died on 19 October 2008 at age 74.
-His funeral was held on 22 October 2008 in the Church of the Nativity of Our Lady (known as ta' Ġieżu), after which he was buried in St. Margaret Cemetery in Rabat.
+His funeral was held on 22 October 2008 in the Church of the Nativity of Our Lady, Rabat, after which he was buried in St. Margaret Cemetery in Rabat.

 Legacy

 Monument

 Plans for a monument to Anton Agius started in August 2009 with the setting up of a committee.
 This included the mayor of Rabat, Alexander Craus, as the committee chairman.
 The finished monument was unveiled in Rabat on 7 May 2011.

 The monument depicts Anton Agius at his work bench, sculpting fish out of a piece of olive wood while in the company of his two dogs.
 The design of the monument is the work of Joseph Scerri, one of Agius' students.
 The fish depicted in the monument were the work of another student of Agius, Monica Spiteri.
 Spiteri was entrusted with modelling a copy of Aguis' work "Shoal of Fish", which he had sculpted out of wood just as depicted in the monument.
 The work bench in the monument is a replica of Aguis' actual work bench.
 It was created by his brother, Micheal Agius, by taking a plaster cast of the original bench.

 The monument was cast in bronze at the Fonderia d'Arte Massimo del Chiaro in Pietrasanta, Italy.
 Agius worked with this foundry during his lifetime and had become friends with the del Chiaro family.